mjhouse/website/content/posts/mmorpgs-2025-4-4.md

 That's the skeleton of a dragon that someone accidentally unleashed.
 Fifty players banded together and took it down after it destroyed two small villages."

-How to develop a game where that is possible is the real trick, and I think I'll be following up with another post where I describe an approach that I think would work.
+Making that possible is the real trick, and I think I'll be following up with another post where I describe an approach that I think would work.